acubeLab/green-lossless-spmv/README.md

 sudo perf list | grep energy
 ```

-By default, the script reports `power/energy-pkg/` (energy consumption at the socket level) and `power/energy-ram/` (energy used by the RAM).
+By default, the script reports `power/energy-pkg/` (energy consumption at the package level) and `power/energy-ram/` (energy used by the RAM).
 These events were measurable on our machine.
-However, on other machines, you may find `power/energy-cpu/` (energy consumption at the CPU level) available.
+However, on other machines, you may find `power/energy-cpu/` (energy consumption at cores level) available.
 If this is the case, we recommend modifying the `PREAMBLE` global variable in the `pagerank.py` script accordingly.

 ### Extracting statistics to a CSV